tzutoo/AmpyFin/README.md

 \left( \frac{e^e}{e^2} - 1 \right)^{2i}
 $$

 Where \(i\) is the strategy's rank.
-Please keep in mind that the strategy's rank
+Please keep in mind that the strategy's rank is inverse of its performance.
+So a strategy ranked 132 is actually performing the best while strategy ranked 1 is performing the worst currently.

 #### ⏳ Time Delta Coefficient